 Contracts went to shipyards across the country.
 But as 1918 was drawing to a close, only 134 of the ships had been built.
 Another 263 were partially done.

 Of those 134 completed ships, only 98 had been delivered and 76 of them had actually carried cargo.
 But, in the government job-creating way, the program kept going.
 By September 1919, 264 ships were in operation.

-The company was to scrap the ships, but basically, they stripped the ships of useful metal in Alexandria, floated them down river and sank them out of sight at Mallow’s Bay.
+The company was to scrap the ships, but basically, they stripped the ships of useful metal in Alexandria, floated them downriver, and sank them out of sight at Mallow’s Bay.

-Historian Donald G. Shomette explains the problems in a Maryland Department of Natural Resources report that, at the time, there was no government oversight agency like the EPA back then.
+Historian Donald G. Shomette explains the problems in a Maryland Department of Natural Resources report.
+There was no government oversight agency like the EPA back then.
 The company kept dumping scrapped ships and eventually went bankrupt.

 It is the largest shipwreck fleet in the Western Hemisphere, and Shomette says, possibly the world.

 A company called Idamont, Inc. bought the land near the ships and convinced Congress that the ships needed to be removed.
 But the U.S. Army Corps of Engineers was slow getting the contract going and it came out that Idamont was a front for the Potomac Electric Power Company which wanted to build a power plant.
 Executives were trying to get around telling shareholders and the public.

 Meanwhile, out of sight and underwater, the “Ghost Fleet” of Mallows Bay came back to life.
 The dead ships had created a new home for marine life.

 Scientists started looking closer.
-They found 88 of the wooden ships, a seagoing car ferry, 12 barges, a Revolutionary War longboat, 19th century log canoes (schooner-like fishing sailboats carved out of logs), a North Carolina menhaden boat and a number of workboats.
+They found 88 of the wooden ships — a seagoing car ferry, 12 barges, a Revolutionary War longboat, 19th-century log canoes (schooner-like fishing sailboats carved out of logs), a North Carolina menhaden boat, and a number of workboats.

-The National Oceanic and Atmospheric Administration (NOAA) declared on October 5, 2015 its intent to designate Mallows Bay in Charles County as a National Marine Sanctuary, and is seeking public input on how the site should best be used and managed.
+The National Oceanic and Atmospheric Administration (NOAA) declared on October 5, 2015, its intent to designate Mallows Bay in Charles County as a National Marine Sanctuary, and sought public input on how the site should best be used and managed.